adambabik/respond/README.md

 </script>
 ```

+8000 is a default port on which respond works.
+See [options](https://github.com/dreame4/respond#options) to change it.

 **Tip:** If you would like to, for instance, open a web page from your computer on mobile devices all being in the same local network, you can replace localhost with IP of your computer.
 All web pages will connect to the respond instance and will be sent commands.

 ### Usage